Past Editions

 • The New Wave of Deserialization Bugs by Philippe Arteau

-• Applying DevOps Principles for Better Malware Analysis by Olivier Bilodeau & Hugo Genesse
+• Applying DevOps Principles for Better Malware Analysis by Olivier Bilodeau and Hugo Genesse

 • Practical Uses of Program Analysis: Automatic Exploit Generation by Sophia D’Antoine